pablolopesk8/github-starred-tags/README.md

 ## Database

 [MongoDB](https://www.mongodb.com/) was used as storage.
 The reasons for this choice are, mainly, the speed and the simplicity of the data.
-The data stored are only user and his repositories.
-So, it's easier to store them in a NoSQL and document drive storage.
 For connect and execute operations in database, was used [Mongoose](https://mongoosejs.com/).
 MongoDB was configured with auth to provide more security.